 Do you have an example of ‘added value’?

-Two, in fact.
-First of all, there is KIWI, whose digital locking systems make property management easier, as a service provider looking for access to the building at short notice for repairs does not have to go and get a key somewhere first.
+Sure: there is KIWI, whose digital locking systems make property management easier, as a service provider looking for access to the building at short notice for repairs does not have to go and get a key somewhere first.
 All they need to do is get the PIN from us to gain direct access.
 In turn, the work takes less time, which makes life easier for the customer.

 In which areas will the property industry see the most dramatic change due to digitisation in the next decade?